 V&A Innovate is an annual National Schools Challenge, asking students in years 7, 8 and 9 to work in teams to design a solution to a real-world problem.
-The programme is based on design thinking along with human-centred design methodologies, and the resources are co-designed with teachers and professional designers.
+V&A Innovate is based on design thinking and human-centred design methodologies, and the resources are co-designed with teachers and professional designers.

-For 2021 – 22, we're asking students to work in teams to respond to one of the three challenge themes: Renew, Connect, or Move.
-The resources and films on this page will help students explore the themes, prototype their ideas, and present their work to be shared with our panel of judges.
+For 2022 – 23, we're asking students to work in teams to respond to one of the three challenge themes: Adapt, Care, or Disrupt.
+The resources and films on this page will help students explore the themes, test their ideas, and present their work to be shared with our panel of judges.
 Finalist teams win the chance to pitch their ideas to the judges in person at the V&A.

-Watch more object in focus films, animations and designer inspiration in our YouTube playlist.
+Watch Object in Focus films, animations and designer inspiration on our YouTube playlist:

 Explore our collections to find further inspiration from over 1.2 million objects.

-Watch the 'Innovate Journey' animation with your students to explain the Collect, Make, Share process and explore what it takes to be part of a human-centered design process.
+Watch the 'Innovate Journey' animation with your students to explain the Collect, Make, Share design process and explore what it takes to be part of a human-centred design process.

-If you are entering the V&A Innovate National Schools Challenge, students should communicate their design ideas on two A3 sheets using different creative methods.
+Students should communicate their design ideas on two A3 sheets using different creative methods.
 Students can present their idea in any creative method they think best describes their design to the judges.
-Students looking for more structure or those with less time can use the submission template as guidance.
+Students looking for more structure or with less time can use the submission template in the Student Toolkit as guidance.

-Take a look at example entries from previous finalists and carefully read the judging criteria and entry requirements to better understand what the judges will be looking for.
+Take a look at example entries from previous finalists and read the judging criteria in the Teacher Toolkit to better understand what the judges will be looking for.